 Although we are unable to model the effects of banning race-conscious admissions while preserving admissions preferences for these groups due to data limitations, this is the scenario that is most likely to unfold if the Supreme Court declares race-conscious college admissions unconstitutional.
-And if this reality does indeed materialize, it will likely create a system that is less racially and ethnically diverse than today because legacy applicants are less racially and ethnically diverse than non-legacy applicants.59
+And if this reality does indeed materialize, it will likely create a system that is less racially and ethnically diverse than today because legacy applicants are less racially and ethnically diverse than non-legacy applicants.
 Table 2.
-Several models that take class but not race into consideration could increase representation of Black/African American and Hispanic/Latino students relative to the status quo, but all would decrease representation of American Indian/Alaska Native/Native Hawaiian/Pacific Islander students.
+Several models that take class but not race into consideration could increase representation of Black/A decrease representation of American Indian/Alaska Native/Native Hawaiian/Pacific Islander students.